frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ### Keyboard configuration

 My Kyria uses all 6 columns on each hand.
 However, the lower inner column keys are absent.
 There are three thumb keys on each side.
 The left side has an OLED.

-Either side can take an encoder, but the right side is slightly more functional.
-(The encoder seems like a great idea but in practice I find that I mostly use it for adjusting the lighting, as for other functions it's usually quicker to just use keys; I could certainly live without it.)
+Either side can take an encoder.
+The screenshots and description below mostly assume it is on the left, but a right-side encoder works, and would usually be used with the "opposite" layer (EDIT instead of SYMS, SNAP instead of FUNC).
+In practice, I find that I mostly use the encoder for adjusting keyboard lighting; for most other functions it's quicker to just use keys and I could certainly live without it.

 ### Features